Why Identity Has Become the Primary Attack Surface

 - Abnormal administrative actions

-- Identity behavior that becomes dangerous only when viewed in context
+- Identity behavior that only becomes dangerous in context

 Conclusion

-The enterprise perimeter did not disappear.
-It became less useful as the primary mental model for defense.
+The enterprise perimeter didn't disappear.
+It just stopped being a useful mental model for defense.

-Identity now sits much closer to the real center of risk.
-It governs access.
-It carries trust.
-It links users, systems, workloads, applications, and privilege across the environment.
-That makes it one of the most scalable paths available to an attacker - and one of the most important areas defenders need to understand properly.
+Identity now sits much closer to the actual center of risk.
+It governs access, it carries trust, it links users, systems, workloads, applications, and privilege across the environment.
+That makes it one of the most scalable paths available to an attacker - and one of the areas defenders need to understand properly if they want to keep up.